 But first, a story.

 This particular weekend, it rained and rained, so there was a definite drop in temperature.
 But do you know what?
-Even though it was an outdoor wedding and rained just up until the ceremony (it stopped raining just in time and stayed away all night), they were able to keep guests warm at their outdoor wedding all night long.
+Even though it was an outdoor wedding and rained just up until the ceremony (it stopped raining just in time and stayed away all night), they were able to keep guests warm at their outdoor wedding all night long by using a few of these suggestions below.

 First, let’s answer an important question: